SHIPGLIDE AIR LUBRICATION SYSTEMS

 Several factors make air lubrication systems more effective on larger, faster ships with hull roughness.

 Larger hull surface area provides more space for a consistent, unbroken air layer to form.
 Large ships have greater weight and engine power, so reducing their higher friction yields more significant fuel savings.
-Hull roughness improves performance by acting as a site for air bubbles to form and spread evenly across the hull.
+Hull roughness improves performance by acting as a site for the air layer to form and spread evenly across the hull.
 A perfectly smooth surface can cause air bubbles to slip unstably.
 Controlled roughness helps the air layer adhere and remain stable.
 Higher ship speeds increase overall friction and drag.
 Reducing this elevated friction via air lubrication yields comparatively higher fuel savings at faster speeds.

 Combining these factors allows our air lubrication systems to deliver their greatest fuel-saving performance, compared to smaller ships, going slower speeds with a smooth hull.

-In recent years, air lubrication technology has been trialed on approximately 80 ships across segments such as cruise, dry bulk, containerships, tankers and ferries.
+Air lubrication technology has been trialed on approximately 80 ships across segments such as cruise, dry bulk, containerships, tankers and ferries.
 The extensive testing has allowed researchers to evaluate and refine air lubrication systems for real-world applications.

 As the technology continues to be implemented, findings from these prototype deployments will help guide the wider adoption of air lubrication and enable further optimization of these innovative systems.